GauthamV6002/GauthamV6002/README.md

 ## 👋 Hey there, I'm Gautham!

 I'm an engineer at [Toma (YC W24)](https://toma.com/), where I mostly build AI for car dealerships, and occasionally crack jokes or try to get better at smash bros.
-Outside work, I love building robots and am always up for a badminton rally.
+Outside that, I love building robots and am always up for a badminton rally.

 Curious?
 [Here's more about me!](https://gauthamv6002.github.io/)